xmorg3/myebookshellread/README.md

 	program with termbox, to emulate this script and add the key interactions.

-	* REALLY LONG ebookss - i have noticed that it may take a few moments for a really long PDF to process all text to a tmp file in order to read it.
+	* REALLY LONG ebooks - i have noticed that it may take a few moments for a really long PDF to process all text to a tmp file in order to read it.
 This is because the script does conversion on the fly so you may need to wait.
 A more permanent solution would be to